martenframework/marten/docs/docs/development/reference/settings.md

 Default: `nil`

 An optional storage object, which must be an instance of a subclass of [`Marten::Core::Store::Base`](pathname:///api/Marten/Core/Storage/Base.html).
-This storage object will be used when collecting asset files in order to persist them into a given location.
+This storage object will be used when collecting asset files to persist them in a given location.

 By default this setting value is set to `nil`, which means that a [`Marten::Core::Store::FileSystem`](pathname:///api/Marten/Core/Storage/FileSystem.html) storage is automatically constructed by using the `assets.root` and `assets.url` setting values: in this situation, asset files are collected and persisted in a local directory, and it is expected that they will be served from this directory by the web server running the application.